moose-c/Hyde-Platform/documentation/rest-raw.md

 So for your example and if you want to stick with Open Source software you could easily use GeoServer as your geographic server to serve your data from your PostGIS database to your OpenLayers HTML web page.”

 https://gis.stackexchange.com/questions/52818/how-to-connect-openlayers-to-postgis-data

+Some thoughts about using this to serve netcdfs:
+Need an extension, as of yet no example understood of extracting timeslices, I got something to work at one time, bu did not seem reliable.

 ## Transferring to Linux